SharmilaSherinRYZ/git_merge_demo/README.md

 - **Requires Caution:** Should not rebase public/shared branches.
 - **Used for Streamlining**: Commonly rebases feature branches onto updated main branches.

+### Git Commands Used

+**1. Check Current Branch**

+`git branch`

+Verify which branch you are currently on (usually your feature branch).

+**2. Switch to Feature Branch (If not already there)**

+`git checkout feature-branch-name`

+Replace feature-branch-name with your actual branch name.

+**3. Fetch Latest Changes from Remote**

+`git fetch origin`

+Get the latest commits from the remote repository.

+**4. Rebase Feature Branch onto Main Branch**

+`git rebase origin/main`

+This reapplies your feature branch commits on top of the latest main branch.

+**5. Resolve Conflicts (If Any)**

+If conflicts appear, fix them manually in the conflicting files

 ## Git Merge V/s Rebase

 | Git Merge                                                | Git Rebase                                                   |